 2015: Recipient of Basketball Hall of Fame's Curt Gowdy Award

 2015: Inductee into the Denver Press Club Hall of Fame

-Chris runs the annual series of workshops and is in charge of all workshop operations, scheduling, logistics, faculty, social media, marketing and sponsorship.
+Chris is the owner and director of Summit Workshops.
+He is in charge of all workshop operations, scheduling, logistics, faculty, social media, marketing and sponsorship.
 Chris has a passion for conservation, travel, and education and the workshops are a dream platform to help others reach new heights as not only photographers but as people.

 Chris is also an affiliate of the International League of Conservation Photographers.
 The iLCP is a U.S. based non-profit whose mission is to further environmental and cultural conservation through ethical photography.
 This affiliation provides a tremendous opportunity to help deliver great content and also be an advisor on matters large and small.